-I turn 65 at the end of July and, to mark the milestone, I will match the years with miles and run 65 miles in a week leading up to my birthday.
+I turn 65 at the end of July and, to mark the milestone, I will match the years with miles and run 65 miles in a week shortly before my birthday.
 Most years I run the Tiree Ultramarathon, which is 35 miles, and I’ve walked a (very) long way, but I’ve never run this far day on day, so it feels achievable, but also a real challenge.

 Cancer has affected several members of my family, work colleagues and dear friends over recent years, so I am running in aid of Cancer Research UK1.